godonnell2/graceodonnell/_posts/2017-06-18-ten-ways-to-improve-seo.markdown

 *Don’t*
 * Capitalize
-* Use stop worlds like and or the
+* Use stop worlds "like", "and", "the"
 * Make your urls overly long.
 Shorter > longer
 * Uses spaces to separate words